How To Complain To The Council About Housing – A Guide To Complaints Against The Council About About Housing

 - Keeping all records/copies of all the documents/correspondence you have with the council

-Once you have informed the council of your concerns, they have a duty to follow up your complaint.
+Once you have informed the council of your concerns, they have a duty to follow up on your complaint.
 It is usual for a different council officer to investigate the complaint than the person you initially contacted.
 As such, you may need to provide more in the way of information/evidence of the housing disrepair to them.
 The council will then make a final decision before letting you know how they came to it.
 Should you not be satisfied, you are perfectly entitled to take the matter further by doing the following:

 - Contact your local MP or councillor